Gordon H. Brown: Art practice

-In 2007 an exhibition of Brown’s photographs taken during a trip to America in 1974 was exhibited at the Gus Fisher Gallery in Auckland titled Hotel North America.
-More recently there has been renewed interest in Brown’s photography.
+In 2007, an exhibition of Brown's photographs taken during a trip to America in 1974 was exhibited at the Gus Fisher Gallery in Auckland titled Hotel North America.
+More recently there has been renewed interest in Brown's photography.

-Honours
+Honours and awards

+In the 1989 Queen's Birthday Honours, Brown was appointed an Officer of the Order of the British Empire, for services to art history.
+The following year, he was awarded the New Zealand 1990 Commemoration Medal.
+In 2002, he was conferred an honorary LitD degree by Victoria University of Wellington.

+Death and legacy

+Brown died on 16 March 2025, at the age of 93.

-In 1980 Brown was awarded the OBE for services to art history and in 2002 an Honorary Doctorate from Victoria University of Wellington.
-The university also inaugurated the Gordon H Brown lecture series to ‘further art historical scholarship in New Zealand’ in the same year.
+In 2002, Victoria University of Wellington inaugurated the Gordon H. Brown lecture series, to further art historical scholarship in New Zealand.